vectorgrp/bazel-rules/rules/gradle/README.md

 # Gradle
 This chapter contains Gradle related rules and toolchains documentation.
-This rules and toolchains are adapted to fit the needs for our Vector products which rely on gradle.
+These rules and toolchains are adapted to fit the needs for our Vector products which rely on gradle.

 <a id="generate_gradle_properties"></a>

 ## generate_gradle_properties

+Usage in `BUILD.bazel` file:

 <pre>
 load("@//rules:defs.bzl", "generate_gradle_properties")